A private in-person counselor costs $5,838 on average. Waystone costs $29

 Activity scoring and gap plan

-Five personal statement angles
+Three personal statement angles

 Each angle is drawn from your student’s actual experiences — not a template.
 Each one includes the specific moment to anchor the essay in, the quality it reveals, and what makes it stand out to a reader who has seen thousands of applications.